How many bad therapists are there?

 When I started as working a therapist after my training, I had this understanding that therapists are very caring and well-centered humans who always strive to understand their own issues and improve their understanding of themselves.
-Of course, this is very true for many, but in my experience, over the years, I have concluded that there are many more than I initially thought who do not.
+Of course, this is very true for many, but in my experience, over the years, I have concluded that there are many more than I initially thought who are not.

-I was always told, or I have seen a constant affirmation from therapists that most therapists are good, or a constant voice of you was just unlucky if you found a bad one.
+I was always told, and have seen a constant affirmation from fellow therapists that most therapists are good, or a constant voice of you were just unlucky if you found a bad one.
 Now I am not so sure.
-There have been too many people coming to my therapy practice over the last ten years, having suffered from incompetent therapists.
+There have been too many people coming to my therapy practice over the last eleven years, having suffered from incompetent or abusive therapists.

-It’s not just incompetent ones, but some clients talk about all kinds of experiences regarding bad abusive behavior from their therapist, like therapists showing anger towards them, or constantly belittling them and making them feel small.
+Of my past clients some have talked about all kinds of experiences regarding bad abusive behavior from their therapist, like therapists showing anger towards them, or constantly belittling them and making them feel small.
+Thats totally apprehensible behaviour.

 In my experience, people who have seen a bad therapist and were harmed usually do not complain or report the therapist.
 Usually that because the fear around doing so can be difficult to overcome, so many just move on coping best they can, stop therapy altogether, or wait years before trying again.
 This saddens me.
 If I am honest, it angers me, and as such, I am aware that I have to be mindful not to push clients to complain about their experiences.

-To do what I want, to right the perceived injustice, would be very wrong and even seen as controlled by getting the client to do what I want.
+To get my clients do what I want, to right the perceived injustice, would be very wrong and even seen as controlling by getting the client to do what I want.
 It has to be what the client wants to do, in their time frame, with the freedom to do nothing if they choose.

 I understand that it is possible that a client who tries to dissolve themselves from taking responsibility for making progress.
 Instead, they can superimpose that responsibility onto the therapist, hoping the therapist will tell them what to do or expect them to find the answers for them.